Webster's Unabridged Dictionary - Letter D - Page 88

 Dorism (n.)
 A Doric phrase or idiom.

-Dorking fowl () One of a breed of large-bodied domestic fowls, having five toes, or the hind toe double.
+Dorking fowl () (Zool.)
+One of a breed of large-bodied domestic fowls, having five toes, or the hind toe double.
 There are several strains, as the white, gray, and silver-gray.
 They are highly esteemed for the table.

 Dormancy (n.)
 The state of being dormant; quiescence; abeyance.